Scheduling follow-up observations of energetic transients with the neutrino target scheduler (NuTS): Structure of the software

 \subsection{Listener module}

 The listener module is designed to receive and filter alerts from various alert networks.
-We consider alerts from the Gamma-ray Coordination Network (GCN \cite{GCN}), the Transient Name Server (TNS \cite{TNS}), and the Astronomer’s Telegram (ATels \cite{ATel}).
+To use the listener module, the user must register with the alert systems. \ref{appendix:alert} has additional details.
+Then the module can be operated from the command line or the graphical user interface, as explained in \ref{app:usage}.

+NuTS is designed as a real-time analysis tool that can assist in planning observation strategies for transient sources.
+The user can establish various criteria that determine when alerts are added to and removed from the source database, based on the alert type, on the known or most probable source type when available, and the time of detection.
+The alerts that pass our selection criteria are added to the source database in real-time.
+The listener module receives alerts from the Gamma-ray Coordination Network (GCN\footnote{Gamma-ray Coordinates Network, \url{https://gcn.gsfc.nasa.gov/}}), the Transient Name Server (TNS\footnote{Transient Name Server, \url{https://www.wis-tns.org/}}), and the Astronomer’s Telegram (ATels\footnote{Astronomer's Telegram, \url{https://astronomerstelegram.org/}}).
 GCN and TNS alerts are available in machine-readable formats.
-GCN alerts are received and filtered in real-time.
+GCN alerts are received and filtered in real-time, using the GCN-Kafka client.
 For TNS alerts, there is generally a delay between the detection and the creation of the alert (from hours to days, sometimes weeks), due to the time required for the classification of the object (for instance with additional spectroscopic information).
+Periodic requests to the TNS database can be sent at a user-defined cadence, with an upper limit of 1 request per 2 minutes.
 ATels are not machine-readable and thus are hand-processed by the user.
-To use the listener module, the user must register with the alert systems. \ref{appendix:alert} has additional details.

-The user can establish various criteria that determine when alerts are added to and removed from the source database, based on the alert type, on the known or most probable source type when available, and the time of detection.
-Default criteria are provided in NuTS.
 The alerts selected correspond to potential sources of VHE neutrinos, such as binary neutron star mergers (BNSs), blazar flares, tidal disruption events (TDEs), gamma-ray bursts (GRBs) and several types of supernovae (SNe).
-The alerts that pass our selection criteria are added to the source database continuously by the software.
-We systematically remove outdated alerts from the database, setting maximum retention times based on the source or type of alert.